Russia has allegedly hit the US with an unprecedented malware attack: Here's what you need to know

 What do we know about Russian involvement in the hack?

-Unnamed US government officials have reportedly told news outlets that a hacking group widely believed to be a Russian intelligence agency is responsible for the malware campaign.
-SolarWinds, cybersecurity firms and US government statements have attributed the hack to "nation-state actors" but haven't named a country directly.
+Pompeo attributed the hack to Russia on Friday.
+That came after news outlets reported throughout the week that government officials said a hacking group believed to be a Russian intelligence agency is responsible for the malware campaign.
+SolarWinds and cybersecurity firms have attributed the hack to "nation-state actors" but haven't named a country directly.

 In a statement on Facebook, the Russian embassy in the US denied responsibility for the SolarWinds hacking campaign.
 "Malicious activities in the information space contradict the principles of the Russian foreign policy, national interests and our understanding of interstate relations," the embassy said, adding, "Russia does not conduct offensive operations in the cyber domain."